mennaAltear78/e-commerce-Ola-new-/README.md

 # 🛒 Ola E-Commerce Website

-A modern, scalable, and fully responsive **E-Commerce Web Application** built using **React.js**, **Redux Toolkit**, **Clerk Authentication**, and more.
-This project offers a seamless user experience, from browsing products to authentication and managing a shopping cart.
+A modern, scalable, and fully responsive **E-Commerce Web Application** built using **React.js**, **Redux Toolkit**, and **Supabase** for backend and authentication.
+This project offers a seamless user experience, from browsing products to user sign-up, login, and managing a shopping cart.

+---

 ## 🧰 Tech Stack & Tools